 Photo Credit by Bruce Pearson

 Robert Hass is a poet, translator and essayist.
-Ecco/HarperCollins recently published his book of prose, What Light Can Do: Essays 1985-2010.
-His other recent books include his selected poems, The Apple Trees at Olema (Ecco/HarperCollins), Time and Materials (Ecco/ HarperCollins), which was awarded the Pulitzer Prize and the National Book Award, and his edition of Walt Whitman’s Song of Myself and Other Poems (Counterpoint).
+In 2017, HarperCollins published his most recent book of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry.
+His other books include his book of prose, What Light Can Do: Essays 1985-2010 (Ecco/HarperCollins), his selected poems, The Apple Trees at Olema (Ecco/HarperCollins), Time and Materials (Ecco/ HarperCollins), which was awarded the Pulitzer Prize and the National Book Award, and his edition of Walt Whitman’s Song of Myself and Other Poems (Counterpoint).
 His other books of poetry include Sun Under Wood: New Poems, Human Wishes, Praise, and Field Guide.
 He has also co-translated many volumes of the poetry of Czeslaw Milosz and is the author or editor of several other collections of essays and translations, including The Essential Haiku: Versions of Basho, Buson, and Issa; Twentieth Century Pleasures: Prose on Poetry; and Now & Then: The Poet’s Choice Columns 1996-2000.
-In 2017 HarperCollins published his most recent book of essays, A Little Book on Form: An Exploration Into the Formal Imagination of Poetry.
 He served as Poet Laureate of the United States from 1995 to 1997.
-Awarded a MacArthur Fellowship and the National Book Critics Circle Award twice, he is a professor of English at UC Berkeley and directs the Poetry Program of the Community of Writers at Squaw Valley. http://www.barclayagency.com/site/speaker/robert-hass
+Awarded a MacArthur Fellowship and the National Book Critics Circle Award twice, he is a professor of English at UC Berkeley. www.barclayagency.com

 Photo Credit © Miriam Berkley